MislavJaksic/Knowledge-Repository/Technology/DevOps/VersionControl/GitLab/Docs/UseGitLab/OrganizeWorkWithProjects/15GitLabPages/README.md

 These steps can be tested by creating a GitLab project from a `GitLab Pages` template.

-Things are a bit different if you’re using self-managed instances.
+Things are a bit different if you're using self-managed instances.

 ## [Projects for GitLab Pages and URL structure](https://docs.gitlab.com/ee/user/project/pages/getting_started_part_two.html)